 3a.
 For SN terminated bearers using MCG resources, the target MN provides Xn-U DL TNL address information in the Xn-U Address Indication message.

-4. The target MN includes within the Handover Request Acknowledge message the MN RRC reconfiguration message to be sent to the UE in order to perform the handover, and may also provide forwarding addresses to the source MN.
+4. The target MN includes within the Handover Request Acknowledge message the MN RRC reconfiguration message to be sent to the UE in order to perform the handover, within the RRC message, the target MN can indicate the SCG (de)activation state, and the target MN may also provide forwarding addresses to the source MN.
 If PDU session split is performed in the target side during handover procedure, more than one data forwarding addresses corresponding to each node are included in the Handover Request Acknowledge message.
 The target MN indicates to the source MN that the UE context in the SN is kept if the target MN and the SN decided to keep the UE context in the SN in step 2 and step 3.

 5a/5b.
 The source MN sends SN Release Request message to the (source) SN including a Cause indicating MCG mobility.
 The (source) SN acknowledges the release request.
 The source MN indicates to the (source) SN that the UE context in SN is kept, if it receives the indication from the target MN.
 If the indication as the UE context kept in SN is included, the SN keeps the UE context.